 These are just a few ideas.
 You can add more systems that fit your families needs.
 When everyone knows the system at home, everyone knows what is expected of them.
 By having clear expectations, everyone knows what they need to do and when it needs to be done (this does not mean your kids will actually do it, but you will have a process to help get things done).

-How to Create Home Systems that Work
+How to Create Home Routines that Work

-Define What Home Systems You Need
+Define What Home Routines You Need

 As you think through your day, you need to define what systems can you add to your day that will make your day run smoothly.
 For me, my systems include: